nbanks/bluetooth-dualboot/README.md

 If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ### Note to Users
-- Ensure that you comply with the licensing and usage terms of any third-party tools (like `chntpw` or `psexec`) used in this process.
+- Ensure that you comply with the licensing and usage terms of any third-party tools (like `chntpw`) used in this process.
 - Be cautious when handling system files and the Windows registry to avoid unintentional damage to your system.